Python comes with a lot of modules; we can say that there are Python modules for almost everything you need.

-That means the global scope for module1.myfunc is the file that enclosing it, not the file it runs from.
+That means the global scope for module1.myfunc is the file that is enclosing it, not the file it runs from.

 The import statements don’t promote the visibility of the attributes, and the imported file can’t see the attributes in the importing file.

 If you try to re-import the module after importing it on the top of your code, Python will fetch the already loaded module again.

 To reload a module, you can use the reload function that can achieve that.

 Why do we need to reload the imported module?

 The answer is so simple.
-This allows some parts of your program to be modified without restarting your program.
+This allows you to modify some parts of your program without restarting it.
 You can imagine any situation that needs dynamic customization.

 Python can only reload modules written in Python only.
-So compiled extensions (like the discussed previously) can’t be reloaded.
+So you can’t reload compiled extensions (like the discussed previously).